Trump’s race to honor his promises is bringing risk and turmoil to America and the world

 - The president this weekend announced 25% tariffs on Canada and Mexico and imposed 10% tariffs on Chinese exports to the United States.
 He’s also renewing his demand that Canada become the 51st state.
 Trump has been coercing Denmark to hand over Greenland and Panama to give up control over its canal.
 Secretary of State Marco Rubio warned Panama’s president Sunday that Washington would take “measures necessary to protect its rights” under the Panama Canal Treaty because Hong Kong-based firms own two ports near either end of the key waterway.
 Trump later warned: “We’re going to take it back, or something very powerful is going to happen.”

 - Trump has also frozen US foreign aid, which has been maintained for decades on the principle that fighting starvation, poverty and illness fosters global stability that makes Americans safer.
 Nongovernmental organizations are struggling to work out which services qualify for a State Department humanitarian waiver.
 The US Agency for International Development’s website just went dark.
 And Musk declared over the weekend on X that the agency responsible for saving millions of lives is “a criminal organization.”
 He added: “Time for it to die.”
-CNN reported on Sunday that top security officials at USAID were put on administrative leave after attempting to refuse access to agency systems to Musk’s Department of Government Efficiency officials.
+CNN reported on Sunday that top security officials at USAID were put on administrative leave after attempting to refuse access to agency systems to Musk’s Department of Government Efficiency officials, and multiple sources said the main office of the agency was unexpectedly closed on Monday.

 - At home, as it cranks up the pace of mass deportations, the administration Sunday revoked protection for 300,000 Venezuelans, leaving them vulnerable to being deported to their repressive, impoverished homeland.